code4it-dev/c4it-hugo/content/article/2023/098-azure-app-configuration-dotnet-api/index.md

 Now we can move to the cloud ☁

-First, you have to head to the [Azure Portal](https://portal.azure.com/), and create a new App Configuration instance.
+First of all, head to the [Azure Portal](https://portal.azure.com/) and create a new App Configuration instance.

-You will be clearly asked to specify the subscription and the resource group, and also to specify the instance location and name.
+You will be asked to specify the subscription and the resource group, and also to specify the instance location and name.

 Finally, you can pick the best Pricing Tier for you:

 * **Free**: well, it's free, but with fewer capabilities;
-* **Standard**: you pay more, but you can have Geo-replication and possibility to recovery deleted configurations.
+* **Standard**: you pay more, but you can have Geo-replication and the possibility to recover deleted configurations.

 ![Azure App Configuration wizard](./azure-app-configuration-wizard.png)

-I will chose the Free tier, and complete the resource creation.
+I will choose the Free tier, and complete the resource creation.

 After a while, you will finally see the resource overview with its basics info: